From Friday July 1, 2022 we're moving accounts that were created before April 20, 2022 to our updated pricing model.

-Tools such as Google Analytics may report more visits than your Heatmap report.
+Tools such as Google Analytics may report more sessions than a heatmap.
 This can be for various reasons but is a behavior we typically see.

 Here are all the known reasons why Hotjar may not track someone.
 They may: